Fine Art Drawing

 Starting from the 15th century, chalk has been employed increasingly for studies and sketches.
 Its suitability for drawing precise lines of a given width and for creating finely shaded tints makes it especially appropriate for modelling studies.
 Because of these attributes, chalk is a particularly good medium for autonomous drawings, and there is hardly a draftsman who has not worked in chalk, often in combination with other media.
 Apart from portrait drawings, landscapes have formed the main theme of chalk drawings, especially with the Dutch.
 Ever since the invention of artificial chalk made from the fine, dull-black soot known as lampblack - an invention attributed to Leonardo da Vinci (1452-1519) - the pictorial qualities of chalk have been fully explored.
 The range of chalks extends from dry, charcoal-like varieties to the fatty ones used by lithographers.

 Sanguine, a chalk-and-iron-oxide drawing pencil, was a popular drawing medium in the 15th century, because of its wealth of colourful possibilities.
 It was popular with Michelangelo, Raphael and Andrea del Sarto (1486-1531), while Leonardo da Vinci used it in his sketches for The Last Supper: see also Michelangelo's Profile with Oriental Headdress (1522, Ashmolean Museum, Oxford).
 Other artists who used sanguine included the portraitists Jean Clouet and Hans Holbein, the Flemish School around Peter Paul Rubens, and, above all, 18th-century French artists such as Watteau, Nicolas Lancret, Jean-Etienne Liotard, Jacques-Andre Ponail, and Francois Boucher.
+The Scottish 18th century portraitist Allan Ramsay was an avid user of preparatory chalk drawings for his portraits.
 Sanguine offered even greater colour differentiation when used in combination with black and white chalks, on coloured paper.

 Chalk drawings are also associated with modern draftsmen such as Edgar Degas, Odilon Redon, Gustave Moreau, Jean-Edouard Vuillard, and Pierre Bonnard, as well as Expressionist artists like Edvard Munch and Ernst Ludwig Kirchner.